MatevzFa/prevtest/README.md

 ## Usage

-The script accepts one argument, which specifies which phase you want to test.
+The script accepts two arguments.
+The first one specifies the phase to test, the second one can be used to only run matching tests.

 ```
-./prevtest.py <PHASE>
+./prevtest.py <PHASE> [<FILTER>]
 ```